History of education in the United States: Teachers and administrators

-GI Bill

-Rejecting liberal calls for large-scale aid to education, Congress in 1944 during World War II passed the conservative program of aid limited to veterans who had served in wartime.
-Daniel Brumberg and Farideh Farhi state, "The expansive and generous postwar education benefits of the GI Bill were due not to Roosevelt's progressive vision but to the conservative American Legion."
-The GI Bill made college education possible for millions by paying tuition and living expenses.
-The government provided between $800 and $1,400 each year to these veterans as a subsidy to attend college, which covered 50–80% of total costs.
-This included foregone earnings in addition to tuition, which allowed them to have enough funds for life outside of school.
-The GI Bill helped create a widespread belief in the necessity of college education.
-It opened up higher education to ambitious young men who would otherwise have been forced to immediately enter the job market after being discharged from the military.
-When comparing college attendance rates between veterans and non-veterans during this period, veterans were found to be 10% more likely to go to college than non-veterans.

-In the early decades after the bill was passed, most campuses became largely male thanks to the GI Bill, since only 2% of wartime veterans were women.
-But by 2000, female veterans had grown in numbers and began passing men in rates of college and graduate school attendance.

 Great Society

 When liberals regained control of Congress in 1964, they passed numerous Great Society programs supported by President Lyndon B. Johnson to expand federal support for education.
 The Higher Education Act of 1965 set up federal scholarships and low-interest loans for college students, and subsidized better academic libraries, ten to twenty new graduate centers, several new technical institutes, classrooms for several hundred thousand students, and twenty-five to thirty new community colleges a year.
 A separate education bill enacted that same year provided similar assistance to dental and medical schools.
 On an even larger scale, the Elementary and Secondary Education Act of 1965 began pumping federal money into local school districts.